withastro/astro.build/src/pages/blog/themes-and-integrations.md

 ![Astro Themes Catalog](/assets/blog/themes-and-integrations/astro-themes-integrations.png)

 With our new **Theme Catalog**, it's never been easier to go from idea to live traffic.
 And when it’s time to add your favorite tools, libraries and services into Astro, our **Integration Catalog** has got you covered.
-Extend Astro with a single one-line `astro add` command.
+Extend Astro with a single `astro add` command.

 ## Introducing Astro Themes